gayret/gayret/README.md

-I have been writing code professionally for 5 years.
+I have 10 years of programming experience, including 5 years in professional software development.